s0md3v/s0md3v.github.io/_posts/2022/2022-08-29-modsecurity-intigriti-event.markdown

 A web application firewall is a firewall, for websites.

 ### Blacklists are hard
 `ping` is a tool commonly used to troubleshoot networks.
-As a WAF designer, you might want to block attempts to run it.
+As a WAF programmer, you might want to block attempts to run it.
 But what if user A sends a text message to user B through your WAF,
 > your router looks fine, try to ping google.com

 That's it.
 The WAF blocked the message, the user filed a complaint to the website owner.
 The owner debugged the issue and found out that the WAF was at fault.